Bounteous-Inc/vagrant-lamp/README.md

     vagrant up

 ###Configuration
--   ####\*NOTE\* Default vagrant IP is 192.168.33.11 to not conflict with the PHP Stack.
+####NOTE: Default vagrant IP is 192.168.33.11 to not conflict with the PHP Stack.
 This allows both versions to be installed and used.
 -   Guest Host Entries:
     -   Add host entries to files/hosts.txt to have them added to Guest machine on provisioning
 -   config.yml settings